-This effort is consistent with Chancellor Francisco Cigarroa’s Framework for Advancing Excellence Action Plan, which was unanimously approved by the Board of Regents on August 25.
+This effort is consistent with Chancellor Francisco Cigarroa’s Framework for Advancing Excellence (PDF) Action Plan, which was unanimously approved by the Board of Regents on August 25.
 The framework addresses student success, faculty productivity, higher education costs, and many other factors.

 UT Austin’s six-year graduation rate of 81% is 13th out of 120 American public research universities.